jaylandro/frontendbuildintegration-OSN-2015/grunt-maven/README.md

 * Type 'grunt'
 * If utilizing the 'grunt watch' task, edit the tomcatTheme directory to point to your theme's directory in Tomcat

-We are using this in conjuction with a Maven frontend build task.
+We are using this in conjuction with eirslett's great [frontend build plugin](https://github.com/eirslett/frontend-maven-plugin).
 If you have any questions, feel free to reach out.